jucruz22/507_Final_Project/README.md

   - Blogs
   - Categories (They are linked by the Categories Primary Key)
 - That data is parsed even further to calculate the most common word for any given blog category.
 These most common words are portrayed via the creation of an html document **826michigan.html** which can be viewed in any browser, albeit hosted locally.
 See [example_image](example_image.png) for an example
+- Finally, a word cloud is generated of these most popular words.
+See [826michigan_wordcloud](826_wordcloud.png)

 ** You may run tests on this code using **SI507F17_finalproject_tests.py** to make sure its working in your local environment.